leon-bckl/lsp-framework/README.md

 1. **Establish a Connection**: Use the `Connection` class to handle communication via `std::istream` and `std::ostream`.
 You can pass in `std::cin`/`std::cout` or a custom implementation (e.g. sockets).
 2. **Create a MessageHandler**: The `MessageHandler` class combines message receiving and sending and provides a method to listen for new messages.
-3. **Register Callbacks**: Use the `RequestHandler` to register callbacks for incoming messages.
-Callbacks for requests always have a `const lsp::jsonrpc::MessageId&` as the first parameter followed by the message params.
+3. **Register Callbacks**: Use the `RequestHandler` to register callbacks for incoming requests and notifications.
+Request callbacks return a result which is sent back as a response.
 4. **Send Requests and Notifications**: Use the `MessageDispatcher` to send outgoing requests and notifications.

 ### Example